orbeon/orbeon-forms-doc/form-runner/feature/automatic-calculations-dependencies.md

 ## Examples

-Consider the following grid, where the totals must appear, on one hand, on each line item row, but where the global totals are present *before* the grid.
+Consider the following grid, where the Total Total appear on each line item row:

 ![Grid with calculations](../images/calculations-dependencies-grid.png)

-Row totals are expressed with the following calculated value formula:
+Each Row Total is expressed with the following calculated value formula:

 ```xpath
 $units * $unit-price